Robust estimation of the Quantum Fisher Information on a quantum processor: Experimental results

-Importantly, we establish the presence of multipartite entanglement via $F_1$ as we violate the entanglement witness $F_1>\Gamma(N,k=2)$.
+Importantly, we establish the presence of multipartite entanglement via $F_1$ as we violate the entanglement witness $F_1>\Gamma(N,k=2)$~\cite{Toth2012, Hyllus2012}.
 This confirms the presence of an entanglement depth of $k=3$ for all prepared states of system-size $N>2$, as the experimental points are above the witness depicted by the dashed dark grey line in Fig.~\ref{fig:fig3}$(b)$.
-Thus our method allows to quantify the true metrological power in form of generating multipartite entanglement in our noisy prepared states.
-Additionally, the qualitative behaviour of the other estimators ($F_0$ and $F_2$) is the same and, we provide the experimental results in App.~\ref{SM:QAOA}, together with the measurement of the purity of the prepared state.
+Thus, our method allows us to quantify the true metrological power in the form of generating multipartite entanglement in our noisy prepared states.
+Additionally, we remark here that we have focused on the bound $F_1$ because it provides more reliable estimates with respect to the other estimators ($F_0$ and $F_2$) even if their qualitative behavior is the same.
+The reason behind this choice is that $F_2 > F_1 > F_0$, but the higher the order, the larger the statistical error at fixed measurement budget, as explained in Sec.~\ref{sec:datacompression}.
+We provide the other experimental results in App.~\ref{SM:QAOA}.